atiqueahmedziad/Easy-Project-Management-Tool/README.md

 This project is made using Intellij IDEA.
 So, I would **recommand** you to build this project using Intellij IDEA.
 1. Install Intellij IDEA from [here](https://www.jetbrains.com/idea/) if you don't already have it installed.
 You can install the Community Edition.
 But if you are a student you can get the Ultimate Edition for free submitting your student identity info to jetbrains.
 2. Fork & clone / download the source code of this repository in your PC.
+3. Install MySQL in your local mechine from [here](https://www.mysql.com/downloads/)
-3. We have stored information about different projects in a MySQL Database.
+4. We have stored information about different projects in a MySQL Database.
 You need the create a database with following 3 Tables, columns with mentioned datatypes.
 If you are using the Ultimate Edition of Intellij IDEA, you can create the database inside the IDE.
 If you are a Community Edition user, you can make the database with [sequel pro](https://www.sequelpro.com/) / [MAMP](https://www.mamp.info/en/downloads/)

     Table name    | Column Name (String)   |  Column Name (String)
     ------------- | -------------  | ------------